 Recently, I have also become focused also on re-connecting youth to the outdoors.
 After reading Richard Louv’s book, Last Child in the Woods, I became passionate about ensuring that 4-H creates some new initiatives to re-connect youth and their families with nature.
 A planning grant enabled us to convene a national group of experts at a retreat at Biosphere 2, and since then we have received more funds to hire a program coordinator to bring some of these ideas to life.
 This work will ultimately help this generation and future generations maintain a necessary and beneficial connection with nature and will foster an appreciation for natural areas and open spaces.

 I have also been tapped to help with spreading the elements of positive youth development in developing nations.
 In addition to doing international consulting work in Latvia and Lithuanian, I recently completed a Winrock volunteer assignment to Nepal to start 4-H programs there.
+I also spent a month in Nicaragua at the behest of Partners of the Americas starting 4-H clubs in rural areas.
 I am also working actively with the Center for Global Initiatives here at the UofA to establish a national Extension and 4-H system in Mexico.

 Please contact Kirk A. Astroth if you are unable to locate one of the publications listed below.